 If any documents are in a foreign language, you need to provide us with a translation.
 The translation does not have to be done by a commercial translation service.

 - Proof of name, age and nationality.
-Ideally, this will be your passport, but if this is not available we need your full birth certificate (and if you were born after 1982, one of your parents' full birth certificates if your parents were married at the time of your birth or your mother's full birth certificate if they were not married at the time of your birth.
+Ideally, this will be your passport, but if this is not available we need your full birth certificate (and if you were born after 1st January 1983, one of your parents' full birth certificates if your parents were married at the time of your birth or your mother's full birth certificate if they were not married at the time of your birth.
 If your parents were born abroad, contact your Register Office for further information).

 - If you have changed your name by Deed Poll we will ask to see this document.

 - Evidence of your current address issued within the last three months but not dated within the last 9 days, such as a recent utility bill, bank statement or council tax bill.